CFO Grants & Scholarships

 • Requests for equipment where use goes beyond the scope of the project (such as cameras, spotting scopes, and office equipment) are usually not permitted and require specific justification.

-Submission: Email application form to grants@cobirds.org
+Submission: Email the complete PDF to grants@cobirds.org

-Notification of funding decision: March 31, 2023
+Notification of funding decision: March 31, 2025

-Research Grant Awards
+Research Grant Awardees

 YEAR RESEARCHER AFFILIATION PROPOSAL TITLE